 Why Go Live?

 Even if the overall structure of your podcast does not lend itself to live streaming, occasionally doing a live show is a way to increase your following and engage your existing audience.
 You can go live to celebrate special moments, run exclusive competitions, share a story about your journey and so much more.
 With the right research you can make the most out of the time and investment needed for podcasting live.
-You can be going live on multiple platforms at the same time, enhance exposure and also split test the engagment created on each plaform.
+You can be going live on multiple platforms at the same time, enhance exposure and also split test the engagement created on each platform.